-Tawana Kupe, charisma in the service of African universities
+Tawana Kupe: Charisma in the Service of African Higher Education

-On the recommendation of Patrick Caron, Vice President for International Relations, the University of Montpellier awarded Professor Tawana Kupe anhonorary doctorate last October.
-A native of Zimbabwe, this media specialist has enjoyed a brilliant career in South Africa, culminating in his current position as Vice-Chancellor ofthe University of Pretoria.
+Following the recommendation of Patrick Caron, Vice President for International Relations, the University of Montpellier awarded Professor Tawana Kupe anhonorary doctorate last October.
+A native of Zimbabwe, this media specialist built a distinguished career in South Africa, culminating in his current position as vice-chancellor ofthe University of Pretoria.

-"With this speech and so much emotion, I would like to share with you the honor and pride I feel in celebrating Professor Kupe's exceptional values."
-It was Patrick Caron, his voice slightly trembling, who concluded his speech that day in the anatomy amphitheater.
-At his side, Tawana Kupe, whose mask barely concealed his smile, listened to the eulogy in which he was the subject.
-It must be said that his CV is long, and each line further reinforces the charisma of a figure whom the Vice President in charge of international relations knows well.
-"I lived in Botswana for two years, on the border with South Africa, and I have been working with the University of Pretoria for over twenty years."
+“With these words and with such deep emotion, I would like to share with you the honor and pride I feel in celebrating Professor Kupe’s exceptional values.”
+It is a slightly trembling-voiced Patrick Caron who concludes his speech that day in the anatomy lecture hall.
+At his side, Tawana Kupe, whose mask barely conceals a smile, listens to this eulogy of which he is the subject.
+It must be said that his résumé is extensive, and every line further reinforces the charisma of a figure whom the vice president for international relations knows well.
+“I lived in Botswana for two years, on the border with South Africa, and I have been working with the University of Pretoria for over twenty years.”

 Tawana Kupe was born in Zimbabwe in the mid-1960s.
-The son of two teachers, he studied English atthe University of Zimbabwe before moving to Oslo, Norway, to pursue a PhD in media studies.
-This discipline would remain the leitmotif of his multifaceted career, which he pursued mainly in South Africa.
-First atRhodes University, then, after a brief return to Zimbabwe, at Witwatersrand, a large university located in the province of Gauteng in South Africa.
+The son of two teachers, he began his higher education by studying English atthe University of Zimbabwe before moving to Oslo, Norway, to pursue a doctorate in media studies—a field that would remain the central theme of his multifaceted career, which he has spent primarily in South Africa.
+First atRhodes University and then, after a brief return to Zimbabwe, at Witwatersrand, a major university located in the province of Gauteng in South Africa.

 Visionary and committed

-It was at this university that, although not yet a professor, he developed a clear vision for the structure of higher education in Africa.
-Initially recruited as director of the literature and linguistics schools, he founded the media studies department, which would become one of the most important in the humanities faculty, of which he was dean.
+It was at this university that he—who was not yet a professor—developed a clear vision for the structure of higher education in Africa.
+Initially hired as director of the schools of literature and linguistic studies, he founded the Department of Media Studies, which would become one of the most important departments within the Faculty of Humanities, of which he was the dean.
 It was also at Witwatersrand that he founded the African Center for Critical Studies on the United States as a Nation and Society.
-This project enabled him to build a first bridge between African and American universities.
+This project enabled him to build an initial bridge between African and American universities.

 Post-apartheid transition